bermudaphp/cast/README.md

 |-------------|-------|-------------|
 | `phone` | `PhoneCaster` | Validates and formats phone numbers.
 Returns a Phone object with full support for international formatting and validation. |

-### PHP 8.1+ Enumerations (Enums)
+### Enumerations

-The library provides an abstract class `EnumCasterAbstract` for creating casters that work with PHP 8.1+ enumerations:
+The library provides an abstract class `EnumCasterAbstract` for creating casters that work with enumerations:

 ```php
 <?php